 A small number of in-dash navigation receivers are designed to replace factory double-DIN stereos while retaining a factory look.
 You'll be able to enjoy guidance without having to relearn the controls on your dash.

 Besides handling navigation, these systems are also full-function car stereos.
-So you might want to check out our CD Receivers Shopping Guide for a heads-up on other features to look for in your new stereo, such as Bluetooth connectivity, HD Radio™ reception, satellite radio compatibility, and iPod® controls.
+So you might want to check out our Car Stereo Buying Guide for a heads-up on other features to look for in your new stereo, such as Bluetooth connectivity, HD Radio™ reception, satellite radio compatibility, and iPod® controls.